 - Not So Above It All: On hearing about Presbund's idea to align with the UND, Saizo ends up very furious that on being asked of whether the T3 will cooperate or not, his response is something not quite professional.Saizo: I'll provide an official response to your words on behalf of the team.
 The statement is as follows: KISS MY ASS.

 - Red Baron: He is aware of how people often refer to him as the "Necktied Beast", in reference that he's such a wild tester that any mechas he tested would get wrecked by the end of the test, like a beast tearing through the mech while wearing a necktie.

-- Ship Tease: With Sagiri.
-Although rivals the two get along quite well thanks to having known each other for years as coworkers.
+- Ship Tease: Despite being rivals, he and Sagiri get along quite well thanks to having known each other for years as coworkers.
 This close bond sparks some mild jealousy in Rami, Meryl, and Amies regardless of who's the chosen protagonist.

 - The Stoic: If it doesn't involve his job, he is indifferent towards it; according to the developers, if Saizo saves the Earth, he'll justify that it's All a Part of the Job.